 Excessive Sweating Can Be a Medical Issue

 Everyone can find themselves sweating more than they’d like to in warm or stressful situations.
 Trouble is, these are often times when sweating is definitely not welcome.
-Unlike your aerobics or zumba class, an office presentation, interview, first date, or important speech isn’t the time for the appearance of drops of perspiration on your temples, or worse, running eyeliner.
+Unlike your aerobic work out, an office presentation, interview, first date, or important speech isn’t the time for the appearance of drops of perspiration on your temples, or worse, ruining your eyeliner.

 Some people have an even more severe condition called “hyperhidrosis,” or “excessive sweating,” in which even a five-minute walk can leave them sopping wet.
 Though the level of sweating varies from person to person, if you’re sweating profusely even in mild temperatures when you’re just watching a movie, it may be a sign of a medical issue that needs your doctor’s attention.